Letter from Board President, Dr. L. Stacy Davidson, Jr.

 DELTA STATE UNIVERSITY NEWS

-Announces Winners of Foundation Awards for Staff
+DSU Announces Winners of Foundation Awards for Staff Excellence

-an initiative geared to recognizing individual staff members who have made outstanding contributions to the university, their colleagues, or the university’s relations with communities in the region, the Delta State University Foundation funded “Awards for Staff Excellence in Service” this year.
+In an initiative geared to recognizing individual staff members who have made outstanding contributions to the university, their colleagues, or the university’s relations with communities in the region, the Delta State University Foundation funded “Awards for Staff Excellence in Service” this year.
 The University announced the award’s inaugural winners today, with Patsy Burchfield, Jessie Eatmon, Becky Foster, Ann Giger, Judy Godbold, Deborah Moore, and Jane Waldrop all earning honors.
 Delta State President Dr. John M. Hilpert explained, “The purpose of these awards is to encourage and recognize the outstanding achievements of our staff at Delta State.
 We are appreciative to the Foundation for supporting the awards.”
 Award winners will each receive a $3,000 cash prize, as well as a commemorative plaque which will be presented at the Foundation Board’s spring meeting.
+Learn more.

 Delta State Celebrates One of the Largest Commencement Exercises in School's History